thecml/kubernetes-on-arm/README.md

 # Last question is whether you want to reboot
 # You must do this, otherwise docker will behave very strange and fail

+# If you want to run this script non-interactively, do this:
+# TIMEZONE=Europe/Helsinki SWAP=1 NEW_HOSTNAME=mynewpi REBOOT=0 kube-config install
+# This script runs in 2-3 mins
 ```